-Exterior Siding Installation in Dallas, McKinney & Fort Worth
+Exterior Siding Installation & Repair in Dallas, McKinney & Fort Worth

 Paradigm Roofing is here to protect your home from every angle, and proper siding installation plays a big part in that.
 Allow our professional siding experts to inspect your current siding to see whether or not your home is in need of updated protection.
 We are certified installers in CertainTeed’s Master Craftsman Program for both vinyl and polymer siding.
 You can rest easy knowing that your exterior siding and your home are in the very best of hands.

 When dealing with Paradigm Roofing, you will always have several options to choose from in order that you might find the best fit for you, your home and your budget.
 Current options that we offer for siding installation include:

 Siding Installation Cost

 When it comes to the siding installation cost, it’s not always easy to determine exactly what your final total will be.
 The cost will depend on the type of siding you choose, how much siding you need for your home, and how long it will take to do the installation.

 Metal siding looks sleek and modern, and it is low maintenance.
 The extra time it requires to install, however, means that it will cost more.
 Wood siding looks natural and beautiful, but it isn’t fireproof and it can become infested with bugs and termites.
 However, it is easy to install, which cuts down on installation time.